 I still have the last remaining copy of my first book; a historic cookbook titled Anna’s Kitchen.
 I produced and self-published it back in 2005.
 I learned a lot from the experience, and I’ve done my best to share what I’ve learned with other authors.

-Looking back, I admit I was such a little smart-alec at the time that I thought I knew everything.
-Okay, so maybe having been a freelance graphic designer helped.
-After all, I was able to produce something that looked really cool.
+Looking back, I must admit I was such a little smart-aleck at the time that I thought I knew everything.
+Okay, so maybe my having been a freelance graphic designer helped.
+I was able to produce something that looked really cool.
+That counts for something, right?
 However, back then I didn’t know squat about editing, distribution, or marketing.
 So, here are but some of the lessons I learned.

 - A spell checker is not a substitute for an editor, or a proofreader.

 - If you want your book to be distributed, you really need Ingram.

 - 500 books really does take up a lot of room in your shed.

 Ah, I was so naive at the time, but it was a good, yet humbling, learning experience.
 The following year I wrote Gunfight at the O.K.
 Corral, the first of my Luke and Jenny series of historical novels for young readers.
 That same year I signed on with a partnership publisher, Five Star Publications, Inc. (Now Story Monsters, LLC.)
 Linda Radke, the company president, was an amazing mentor.
 I learned a lot about the publishing business from her.